wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 So, currently, there is no standard protocol designed for ingesting media into a streaming service using WebRTC and so content providers still rely heavily on protocols like RTMP for doing so.
 Most of those protocols are not RTP based, requiring media protocol translation when doing egress via WebRTC.
 Avoiding this media protocol translation is desirable as there is no functional parity between those protocols and WebRTC and it increases the implementation complexity at the media server side.

-Also, the media codecs used in those protocols tend to be limited and not negotiated, not always matching the mediac codes supported in WebRTC.
+Also, the media codecs used in those protocols tend to be limited and not negotiated, not always matching the media codes supported in WebRTC.
 This requires transcoding on the ingest node, which introduces delay, degrades media quality and increases the processing workload required on the server side.
 Server side transcoding that has traditionally been done to present multiple renditions in Adaptive Bit Rate Streaming (ABR) implementations can be replaced with Simulcast {{!RFC8853}} and SVC codecs that are well supported by WebRTC clients.
 In addition, WebRTC clients can adjust client-side encoding parameters based on RTCP feedback to maximize encoding quality.

 This document proposes a simple protocol for supporting WebRTC as media ingestion method which: